University of Technology Sydney

 • Convey information clearly and fluently in written, verbal and visual form appropriate for the problem, data and stakeholders (2.1)

-• Synthesise the latest evidence in theoretical and empirical research with quantitative and qualitative expertise in Behavioural Economics to lead professional practice (4.1)
+• Synthesise the latest evidence in theoretical and empirical research with quantitative and qualitative expertise to lead behavioural economics practice (4.1)

 Contribution to the development of graduate attributes